Trailer: WM resin & 3D printed

 August 2018

-After many months sat on the shelf of doom I recently got round to tinkering with this again and figured I needed plan of action to try and finish it.
+After many months sat on the shelf of doom I recently got round to tinkering with this again and figured I needed a plan of action to push it over the finish line.

-I then set about distressing the paintwork with warm water, several stiff brushes and various sharp implements to create chips, scratches and scuffs.
-I made sure this was to areas the crew would have worn or in places where the vehicle would have received most wear and tear.
-Once I was happy I then airbrushed a light coat of satin varnish to seal in the work so far.
+Once the Mission Models base coat had dried I then set about distressing this layer with warm H2O, several brushes, and various sharp implements, to create small chips, scratches and scuffs.
+Once I was happy I then airbrushed a light coat of satin varnish to seal in all the work so far.

-After setting aside for 24hrs I applied a pin wash with oils.
-Mostly made up from the excellent the Abteilung 502 series I employed several umber and dark browns tones, adding slightly darker colours lower down on the bodywork.
-The same mix of oils was also used to give a light vertical streaking to the cab areas.
+After setting the model aside for 24hrs I applied a pin wash with oil paints.
+Utilising the excellent Abteilung 502 series I employed several umber and dark brown tones first, adding slightly darker colours lower down on the bodywork.
+The same mix of oil paint tones was also employed to add light vertical streaking to the cab areas.
 The engine bay was then treated to the same oil work and some enamel dust effects.

-Enamels, pigments and oils were all used to weather the running gear.
+Enamels, pigments, and oil paints were all used to weather the running gear.
 The outer road wheels were deliberately left off to make this process easier.
 Once happy with progress the outer wheels were then fixed in place.

-I wasn't that impressed with the kit's front rubber tyres (seen in the pic above) so I replaced them with a Quickwheels resin patterned set.
-They come in two parts and the spokes can be assembled like the real thing.
+I wasn't impressed with how the kit's vinyl tyres were looking (seen in the pic above) so I replaced them with a Quickwheels resin set.
+These come in two parts; the tyres and rim, and the hub and spokes.
 I had to slightly rework the axle hub attachment points to make them better fit, but the effort was well worth it.
-Once weathered and added they were a massive improvement. (compare pics below with the kit rubber items above)
+Once weathered and added they were a big improvement. (compare pics below with the kit vinyl items above)

-At this point I realised I had forgot to add the licence plates decals, a step I regularly add straight after the base coat!
-This was remedied with an aftermarket individual letter/number set which makes it easier adding additional ones to match the trailer.
-I then added the seperately painted and weathered radiator armour and cab hatches.
+At this point I realised I had completely forgotten to add the licence plates decals!
+A step I regularly add straight after the base coat.
+This was remedied with an aftermarket individual letter/number set which will make things easier to match with a trailer.
+I then added the painted and weathered radiator armour and cab roof hatches.

-After looking at several images of the loadbed platform and how the Flak mounts to the deck, I realised the kit has omitted to include the ratchet handles on the platform legs.
-These allow the Flak gun to be raised and lowered.
+After looking at several images of the cargo bed platform and how the Flak gun mounts to the deck, I realised the kit has omitted to include the ratchet handles on the platform legs.
+These allow the gun to be raised and lowered.
 I found suitable looking replacements from the parts bin and added them.
 The rear crew seat was added folded up and the platform sides were fixed in place.
-I knew this would be tricky after painting the components first, so I made sure all the paint was removed from the connection points to give good adhesion.
+I knew this would be tricky after painting the components first, so I made sure all paint was removed from the connection points to allow good adhesion.
 One platform side panel was mounted for transit and the other positioned folded down.
 As one of the steps on the rear panel was built unfolded that was also positioned for action.

-The mudgaurd driving markers and cab door mirror are still to be attached but to avoid damage these will be attached right at the end of the project.
-More work with oils and a layers of dust are still to be added to lower areas of the body and running gear.
-The Flak platform needs more work to blend in the ammo boxes and crew paraphernalia and I have yet to add delicate items like chains to the platform side hooks, front and rear towing points, and lockers.
+The front fender visual driving markers and cab door mirror are still to be attached, and to avoid damage these will be attached right at the end of the project.
+More work with oils and a layers of dust effects are still to be added to lower areas of the body and running gear.
+The flak platform also needs more work to blend in the ammo boxes and crew paraphernalia, and I have yet to add delicate items like chains to the platform side hooks, front and rear towing points, and lockers.

 The ammo trailer